vestrel00/contacts-android/howto/howto-update-contacts.md

 > Extensions for Kotlin Flow and RxJava are also in the v1 roadmap.

-## Performing the insert with permission
+## Performing the update with permission

-Updates require the `android.permission.WRITE_CONTACTS` and `android.permission.GET_ACCOUNTS`
+Updates require the `android.permission.WRITE_CONTACTS` permissions.
-permissions.
 If not granted, the update will do nothing and return a failed result.

 To perform the update with permission, use the extensions provided in the `permissions` module.
 For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)